Early Bird Discount

 Arusha, Serengeti National Park, Olduvai Gorge, Ngorongoro Crater

 Switching to smaller 4x4 vehicles, we drive west and enter the Ngorongoro Crater Conservation Area.
-After driving around the Crater rim and stopping at the Olduvai Gorge - made famous by Drs Louis and Mary Leakey for archaeological explorations - we descend onto the open plains and wide horizons of the Serengeti.
+After driving around the Crater rim we descend onto the open plains and wide horizons of the Serengeti.
 Green after the rains, brown and burnt in the dry, this is home to an enormous variety of grazing animals, predators, and birdlife.
-Game viewing here can be superb and camping out in the designated (but un-fenced) campsite where lion and hyena roam nearby is an unforgettable experience.
+Game viewing here can be superb and camp out in the designated (but un-fenced) campsite where lion and hyena roam nearby is an unforgettable experience.

 DAY 24 – 28